Planning application process

-Once received, the application is checked by an officer to make sure we have everything we need to assess it.
+Once received by TerraQuest, your planning application is checked by one of their validation officers to make sure everything has been supplied to assess it.

-If anything is missing, we will either telephone you or write to the applicant (or the applicant's representative) explaining what else is required.
+If anything is missing, TerraQuest will contact you (or your representative) explaining what else is required.

-If you include an email address on your application form we can also email you.
+If you include an email address on your application form contact will be made by email.

 When everything is in order, the application will be registered as valid.

-The date that we receive all the necessary information to validate an application marks the starting point of the target period, by the end of which, we will normally have made a decision on the application.
+The date that all the necessary information is received to validate an application marks the starting point of the target period, by the end of which, Havering’s Planning Officers will normally have made a decision on the application.

 This will usually be eight weeks for smaller applications (such as house extensions) and 13 weeks for larger developments (such as 10 or more new flats).

-Once an application is validated it will be allocated to a case officer and we will send out an acknowledgement letter to the applicant or their agent.
+Once an application is validated it will be allocated to a Havering Planning Officer and an acknowledgement letter to the applicant or their agent.

 This letter states the date by which we will aim to have made a decision on the application.

-As the local planning authority, we consult those whom we think may be interested in new planning applications, will be consulted by Terraquest, allowing at least 21 days for responses.
+Those who may be interested in new planning applications, will be consulted by Terraquest, allowing at least 21 days for responses.

-Depending on the type of application, we may consult using one or more of the following methods:
+Depending on the type of application, consultation may also take place using one or more of the following methods: